swiss/paf-link/documentation/Tutoriel conversion RDF.md

-# Tutorial RDF to JSON
+# Tutorial RDF to XML

 ## Step 1: